itzg/docker-minecraft-server/minecraft-server/README.md

         -e FTB_SERVER_MOD=FTBPresentsSkyfactory3Server_3.0.6.zip \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

+Instead of explicitly downloading a modpack from the Feed the Beast site, you can you set `FTB_SERVER_MOD` to the **server** URL of a modpack, such as

+    $ docker run ... \
+      -e TYPE=FTB \
+      -e FTB_SERVER_MOD=https://www.feed-the-beast.com/projects/ftb-infinity-lite-1-10/files/2402889

 ### Using the /data volume

 You must use a persistent `/data` mount for this type of server.